studiawan/pylogsentiment/datasets/README.md

 ## Download datasets from LogHub

-There are six datasets from LogHub and they are hosted on Zenodo.
+There are datasets from LogHub and they are hosted on Zenodo.

 `wget https://zenodo.org/record/3227177/files/BGL.tar.gz`